longhorn/website/content/docs/1.7.0/deploy/install/_index.md

 ### Using the Environment Check Script

+> **Deprecation Notice**
+> Since Longhorn v1.7.0, we have introduced the [Longhorn Command-line Tool](../../advanced-resources/longhornctl/).
+The functionality of the environment check script, [environment_check.sh](https://github.com/longhorn/longhorn/blob/master/scripts/environment_check.sh) overlaps with that of the Longhorn Command-line Tool.
+Therefore, the script has been deprecated in v1.7.0 and is scheduled for removal in v1.8.0.

 We've written a script to help you gather enough information about the factors.

 Note `jq` maybe required to be installed locally prior to running env check script.